mtdowner/myfreecodecamp/javascript-algorithms-and-data-structures/README.md

 **Certification Project**

-### Build a Telephone Number Validator Project Certification Project
+### Build a Telephone Number Validator Certification Project

 This is one of the required projects to claim your certification.